 Living in the Illicit Global Economy

 University of Toronto Political Science

-R 1-3pm EST Office hours: R 4-5pm SS3052 Or by appointment
+R 1-3pm EST Office hours: M 3-4pm SS3052 Or by appointment

 A woman with a child harvesting opium sap from a poppy field in Mexico.
 Photo credit: Rodrigo Cruz for the NYT INSTRUCTOR: Prof. María Méndez, maria.mendez@utoronto.ca Course Overview For as long as the global economy has existed, it has had a clandestine "underside."
 Today, illicit trade is estimated to represent as much as 20% of total economic activity in some countries.
 Yet for most of us, our knowledge of the global economy is limited to legally recognized profits and expenses.
 This course explores the illicit side of the global economy, particularly as it is experienced by those living in the social peripheries.
 Drawing on political, historical, and ethnographic accounts of illicit economies from across the globe we will examine how distinctions between legal/illegal and licit/illicit activities are drawn, as well as the forms of life and death that emerge at the interface of the state, legal economies, and illicit activities.
 Tacking back and forth between theoretical texts and empirical research, students will reflect on prevalent ethical judgements about illicit activities, and on how their everyday lives might be entangled with them.
 Course Readings Required Readings: There will be three required books to buy for this course.
-These titles are available online and will also be on reserve at the library either in print or digital form.
+These titles are available online.
 All other readings will be posted on the course website.
-Required texts:
+Required texts (any edition):